 David Freidenreich is the Pulver Family Associate Professor of Jewish Studies and director of Colby’s Jewish Studies Program.
 He teaches a wide range of courses on Judaism, Jewish history, and comparative religion, directs Colby’s Maine Jewish History Project, and lectures widely to community and academic audiences.
 He received his Ph.D. from Columbia University and rabbinic ordination from the Jewish Theological Seminary.

-Melanie Weiss is the Director of Education and Programming at Beth Israel Congregation of Waterville, Maine.
+Melanie Weiss is the Director of Education at Beth Israel Congregation of Waterville, Maine.
 She is a graduate of the Jewish Theological Seminary and a Dorot Fellow.
 A native of New York, she loves working and living in beautiful Maine.

 Liz Soloway Snider, Administrative Specialist

 Liz Soloway Snider served as administrator and Hebrew-school teacher at Adas Yoshuron Synagogue in Rockland, Maine, for many years.
 She has worked at the U.S. Holocaust Memorial Museum in Washington, D.C., and at Moment Magazine.
 A native of New York, she majored in Religious Studies at Brown University.
 She lives in Belfast, Maine with her husband and three sons.